 How to Prepare for Success on the GMAT/GRE Exams

-Applicants are expected to achieve high scores (at least in the 85th percentile) on the quantitative reasoning section of the GRE or GMAT exams in order to gain admission into a data science graduate program.
-Admissions departments also consider strong scores in the verbal and writing sections.
+Applicants who may not have the kind of work experience to get a waiver on entrance exam requirements would be expected to achieve high scores (at least in the 85th percentile) on the quantitative reasoning section of the GRE or GMAT exams prior to admission into a data science graduate program.
+Admissions departments also consider strong scores in the verbal and writing sections, since data scientists are expected to be able to effectively show and share their results in plain language that anybody can understand.

 Bridging Gaps in Functional Knowledge Through Bridge Courses and MOOCs

-Bridge Courses – Students that have been accepted into a graduate program in data science based on having met all enrollment criteria, but who may lack extensive professional experience or education in either fundamental math and statistics or programming, are often given the opportunity to take prerequisites before transitioning to master’s-level coursework.
-The need to fill gaps in functional knowledge in one or more areas before enrolling in a graduate program is common.
-These 15-weeek pre-master’s programs would be offered directly through the graduate school.
+Bridge Courses – Students that have been accepted into a graduate program in data science based on having met all enrollment criteria, but who lack extensive professional experience or education in either fundamental math and statistics or programming, are often given the opportunity to take prerequisites before transitioning to master’s-level coursework.
+These are just basic undergraduate level courses in either fundamental sciences or coding that you may have missed on your first pass through college.
+These 15-week pre-master’s programs are offered directly through the graduate school, frequently in summer term immediately before the main program begins.

-MOOCs (Massive Open Online Courses) – MOOCs provide aspiring data scientists with the chance to fill gaps in their knowledge through a blend of filmed lectures, online coursework, and student-professor communication.
+MOOCs (Massive Open Online Courses) – MOOCs provide aspiring data scientists with the chance to fill gaps in their knowledge through a blend of video lectures, online coursework, and student-professor communication.
 MOOCs are for prospective graduate students who wish to gain the necessary proficiencies before applying to a master’s program in data science and are available completely independent of graduate school.
+You can pick and choose exactly the kinds of courses you want, and enjoy the flexibility of online learning to fit them into your own schedule.

 Earning a Master’s Degree in Data Science in Wisconsin